Contact us

 Whether you're just starting out or looking to learn more about investing, this guide is a great place to start.

 Learn the basics of investing including what it is, why you might want to invest and how to get started.
-This page covers everything you need to know as a beginner investor, from different types of investments to risk and return to investment scams.
+This page covers everything you need to know as a beginner investor, from different types of investments, to risk and return, and investment scams.

 What is investing and why you might want to invest?